Search for a recipe

 5 big garlic cloves roughly chopped

-1 tablespoon ginger roughly chopped
+1 tbsp ginger roughly chopped

 1 green chili